 History & Purpose

-- In 1993, Dirk and JoAnn Mellema provided a generous donation to establish a Western American Studies Program at Calvin College in the History department.
+- In 1993, Dirk and JoAnn Mellema provided a generous donation to establish a Western American Studies Program at Calvin University in the History department.

 - See our recent grants and awards in a wide variety of areas in Western American Studies.